astronomy-commons/hipscat-import/docs/catalogs/arguments.rst

 If you want to start the pipeline from scratch you can simply set `resume=False`.
-Alternatively, go to the temp directory you've specified and remove any intermediate files created by the previous runs of the ``hipscat-import`` pipeline.
+Alternatively, go to the temp directory you've specified and remove any intermediate files created by the previous runs of the ``hats-import`` pipeline.
 You should also remove the output directory if it has any content.
 The resume argument performs these cleaning operations automatically for you.

 Reading input files
 -------------------------------------------------------------------------------

-Catalog import reads through a list of files and converts them into a hipscatted catalog.
+Catalog import reads through a list of files and converts them into a hats-sharded catalog.

 Which files?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^